jintaoguan/EPI-Java/chapter07/ProblemSet_7.md

 ###Problem 7.4
 Let h1 and h2 be the heads of lists L1 and L2, respectively.
 Assume that L1 and L2 are well-formed, that is each consists of a finite sequence of nodes.
 (In particular, neither list has a cucle.)
 How would you determine if there exists a node r reachable from both h1 and h2 by following the next fields?
 If such a node exists, find the node that appears earliest when traversing the lists.
 You are constrained to use no more than constant storage.

+###Problem 7.5 Undone

+###Problem 7.6
+Write a function that takes a singly linked list L, and reorders the elements of L so that the new list represents even-odd(L).
+Your function should use O(1) additional storage.
+The only field you can change in a node is next.